Is your Apple Pencil not working in 2023? Here's how to fix it!

-The Apple Pencil was introduced with the first iPad Pro years ago; however, today, there are two different Apple Pencil models — referred to as Apple Pencil and Apple Pencil 2 — and every iPad can use one of them, including the best iPads on the market.
-So whether you want to draw, sketch, take notes, or just use the Apple Pencil for more precise taps on your screen, it's become a beloved tool in the hands of many iPad users.
+The Apple Pencil was introduced with the first iPad Pro years ago; however, today, there are two different Apple Pencil models — called Apple Pencil and Apple Pencil 2 — and every iPad can use one of them, including the best iPads on the market.
+So whether you want to draw, sketch, take notes, or use the Apple Pencil for more precise taps on your screen, it's become a beloved tool in the hands of many iPad users.

 More often than not, the Apple Pencil (opens in new tab) or Apple Pencil 2 (opens in new tab) works.
 But, if you're having an issue with Apple's stylus not responding in apps, disappearing from Notification Center's battery menu, or refusing to turn on, we've got some simple tips to help you troubleshoot it back to health.